It does get a bit grim. After a while, it’s like, maybe we should poke around in the bear scat.

 You’ve heard of Tough Mudder and the Spartan Race, but every Fourth of July, the town of Seward, Alaska, hosts a competition that rivals both.
 The Mount Marathon Race doesn’t look like much on paper: it’s short (just three miles long) and starts at sea level.
-But the race, which has been run as an organized event since 1915, is a beast, with a 3,022-foot vertical gain and loss over icy and treacherous mountain terrain, where racers pick their own way up—and down—the average 38-degree slope.
+But the race, which has been run as an organized event since 1915, is a beast, with a 3,022-foot vertical gain and loss over icy and treacherous mountain terrain, where runners pick their own way up—and down—the average 38-degree slope.

-While injuries aren't uncommon at Mount Marathon, three unusually serious accidents marred this year's race.
+While injuries aren't uncommon at Mount Marathon, three unusually serious accidents marred this year's event.
 Iraq war veteran and Blackhawk pilot Penny Assman slid over a cliff, lacerating her liver and breaking several ribs; an Alaskan runner named Matthew Kenney fell at the same spot and suffered broken legs and brain damage.
 The most puzzling casualty, however, was 66-year-old Anchorage resident Michael LeMaitre, who vanished without a trace on his way up the mountain and is believed to be the first fatality in the race's history.
 The incidents left Seward struggling to understand how a runner could disappear on a course that's only a few miles long.
 We spoke separately to Karol Fink, a Mount Marathon organizer and 19-year race veteran who ran this year, and to MaryAnne LeMaitre, whose father has yet to be found.

 The record time, set in 1981 by Bill Spencer, is 43:21.
 The average speed uphill is 2 mph.
 Downhill is 12 mph.